Pedrommb13/Auto-Versioning/README.md

-# python-docker
+# Versioning Workflow

-A simple Python app for [Docker's Python Language Guide](https://docs.docker.com/language/python).
+A simple Workflow for auto Versioning on Push.